aptech/docs/docs/CR-setvwrmode.rst

 If *mode* is a null string, the current mode will be returned with no changes made.

-If "one" is set, the viewer executable will be :func:`vwr.exe`.
+If "one" is set, the viewer executable will be :file:`vwr.exe`.

 Source